 Hindi is the second most spoken language in the world today after Mandarin Chinese, with about 570 million native speakers of the language living in India, which brings the worldwide total to over 970 million speakers.
-Bengali and Punjabi rank 7th and 10th in the listing of top languages spoken worldwide with about 253 million and 120 million total speakers respectively.
+Bengali and Punjabi rank 7th and 10th in the listing of top languages spoken worldwide.
+They have about 253 million and 120 million total speakers respectively.
 All three Indian languages outrank popular European languages, such as German and French.

-Hindi pertains to the Indo-Aryan language family and directly descends from Sanskrit – one of the officially recognized classical languages of India.
-(Kannada, Malayalam, Odia, Tamil and Telugu are the other five recognized Indian classical languages.)
+Hindi pertains to the Indo-Aryan language family.
+It directly descends from Sanskrit – one of the officially recognized classical languages of India.
+(Kannada, Malayalam, Odia, Tamil and Telugu are the other five Indian classical languages.)

 As the most commonly spoken language in India, Hindi is the official language of most states including Chhattisgarh, Bihar, Jharkhand, Himachal Pradesh, Haryana, Uttar Pradesh, Uttarakhand, Rajasthan and the national capital of New Delhi.
-Hindi speakers total more than 200 million people, or about 20% of the total population of 1.2 billion people living in India today.
+Hindi speakers total more than 200 million people.
+That’s about 20% of the total population of 1.2 billion people living in India today.

-With dialects and accents differing from state to state and region to region, Hindi is the most popular language in India, particularly in the north.
+Dialects and accents differ from state to state and region to region.
+This is why Hindi is the most popular language in India, particularly in the north.
 In the southern parts of India, few natives speak the language, opting instead to speak English or their local language.
-Hindi is one of the few Indian languages spoken outside of India, namely in countries like Mauritius, Pakistan, Nepal and Fiji.
+Hindi is one of the few Indian languages they speak outside of India.
+They speak it in countries like Mauritius, Pakistan, Nepal and Fiji.

 English Language in India

 The co-official language of the country, as recognized by the Constitution – English, plays a special role in India.
-English was introduced to the country in colonial times and has since been the language of government, media, science, technology and education.
+English was introduced to the country in colonial times.
+Today, it is the language of government, media, science, technology and education.
 It is the language of prestige and the elite and guarantees societal advancement for the average Indian.

 Over 125 million people in India speak English, which makes it the second most widely spoken language in the country after Hindi.
-In practice, the English language promises white-collar job opportunities for Indians and is considered the “link” language in a country where citizens speak hundreds of different languages.
+In practice, the English language promises white-collar job opportunities for Indians.
+English is the “link” language in a country where citizens speak hundreds of different languages.

-For cultural and linguistic reasons, Indian English is widely different from SSBE (Spoken Standard British English) and is often dubbed as “Hinglish” by observers.
+For cultural and linguistic reasons, Indian English differs drastically from SSBE (Spoken Standard British English).
+Many observers call this dialect “Hinglish”.

-While both Hindi and English are the official languages of the central government in India, individual state parliaments can adopt any regional language as a language of state government and education.
+Both Hindi and English are the official languages of the central government in India.
+However, individual state parliaments can adopt any regional language as a language of state government and education.
 The Indian Constitution guarantees all Indians the right to be able to express themselves in their own tongue to any government agency.

-The largest language that is not one of the 22 official languages of India is the Bhili language, with some 5.5 million native speakers (ranked 13th by number of speakers), followed by Gondi (15th), Tulu (19th) and Kurukh (20th).
+The largest language that is not one of the 22 official languages of India is the Bhili language.
+It has some 5.5 million native speakers (ranked 13th by number of speakers).
+Gondi (15th), Tulu (19th) and Kurukh (20th) follows after Bhili.